Philanthropy: Frequently Asked Questions

 - Passionate Citizens: up to $999

-A: Each year, CDS aims for 100% participation, and last year we achieved this goal by receiving contributions from every board member, faculty and staff member, and parent at the school.
 High participation visibly demonstrates the dedication of our community to the school and is an indicator for charitable foundations when deciding on grants and other support.
-For that reason we ask that every administrator, teacher, trustee, and family support the Annual Fund.
+For that reason, we ask that every administrator, teacher, trustee, and family support the Annual Fund in hopes of reaching 100%.
+In the past years, CDS reached between 98-100% community participation with faculty, staff, and board all reaching 100% each year.
 We sincerely appreciate each gift and the spirit that such generosity fosters in our community.

-In addition, the school has periodic capital campaigns to raise funds for capital improvements.
-The most recent capital campaign, "Opening Doors to Campus and Community" (2011-2015), raised over $8.7 million to build the new middle school campus at 601 Dolores Street.
+The school also has periodic capital campaigns to raise funds for improvements to our facilities and buildings.
 Future initiatives have been identified that align with the school’s strategic and campus master plans.
-During your time at CDS, you may expect that the school will conduct a capital campaign.
-Parents will be asked to support these projects with a capital gift.
+During their time at CDS, parents may expect that the school will conduct a capital campaign and they will be asked to support these projects with a gift.

-Use your credit card to make a gift any time on our secure website at the "How to Give" page under the “Support” tab.
+Use your credit card to make a gift any time on our secure giving form here.
 We also accept cash, personal checks, cashier’s checks, or money orders made payable to Children’s Day School.

 Children’s Day School welcomes your gift through a pledge — a formal statement of your intention to make a gift to our school.
 With a pledge, you may complete your gift by making regular payments over time, allowing you to give more generously than you originally may have considered.
 What is more, each payment on your pledge is eligible for an income-tax charitable deduction.
-You can also make a pledge at any time on our secure website at the "How to Give" page under the “Support” tab.
+You can make a pledge at any time on our secure pledge form here.

 An easy way to make the most of your gift by doubling or even tripling your donation is to find out if your company has a matching-gift program.
 Such programs typically match all or a percentage of employee contributions to charitable organizations, making your employer a partner in your personal philanthropy.
 Simply obtain a matching-gift instruction form from your employer.